kaven276/noradle/doc/advanced_topics.md

  "UTF-8" http encoding, a AL32UTF8 database will never take burden to have charset conversion overhead.

 `pv.pg_nchar boolean` indicate if use national charset buffer.

+In h.content_type(mime_type,charset), determine the following:

+1. set pv.charset_ora, it's oracle's charset name converted from http charset name
+2. if it's going to use AL32UTF8 as oracle's output charset, and the db's nchar is UTF8, then downgrade output buffer charset to use UTF8, so use nchar buffer, it will save conversion overhead.
+3. if output charset is the same as db charset, use db char type buffer, otherwise, use db nchar type buffer. set pv.pg_nchar to false or true.
+4. if output charset is in db char or in db nchar charset, do not do conversion, otherwise do. set pv.pg_conv to false or true.
+5. set default request charset to the same as output charset, so r.getc can get the right value from url escaped form parameters.

 server cache
 ========================